Cobalt-Strike/community_kit/docs/2_Best_practices_manage_cs_with_services.md

 These scripts can be used as a template to set up teamserver as a service.

+> [!NOTE]
-These scripts have been tested on ```Ubuntu``` server, and will need to be adjusted based on your use case.
+> These scripts have been tested on ```Ubuntu``` server, and will need to be adjusted based on your use case.

 ## Configuration Steps

-1. Update the service files to match your environment.
+1. Update the service file to match your environment.
     - ```teamserver.service```
-2. Copy the service files to your teamserver
+2. Copy the service file to your teamserver
     - ```/etc/systemd/system/teamserver.service```
-3. Register the new services
+3. Register the new service
     ```bash
     systemctl daemon-reload
     ```
-4. Start the services
+4. Start the service
     ```bash
     systemctl start teamserver.service
+    ```

+5. Check the status of the service
+    ```bash
+    systemctl status teamserver.service
     ```

 ## Team Server Service